-lation scenarios that one can choose from.
+When running Java programs there are several compilation scenarios that one can choose from.
 We ran experiments under two popular Java compilation scenarios: Adaptive and Optimizing.

 Under the Adaptive (Adapt) scenario, all dynamically loaded methods are first compiled by the non-optimizing baseline compiler that converts bytecodes straight to machine code without performing any optimizations, not even inlining.
 The resultant code is slow, but the compilation times are fast.
 The adaptive optimization system then uses online profiling to discover the subset of methods where a significant amount of the program's running time is being spent.
-These "hot" methods are then recompiled using the optimizing compiler and calls in the methods are subject to the inlining heuristic [2].
+These "hot" methods are then recompiled using the optimizing compiler and calls in the methods are subject to the inlining heuristic [3].
 Under the Optimizing (Opt) scenario, an optimizing compiler is used to compile all methods.
 This scenario is typically used for long running programs where compilation is a small fraction of the program's running time.
 This scenario is also of interest when running short running programs where the program will not run long enough for profiling to return useful information.